jackokring/selfexjs/README.md

 multiple locations on decompression.
 And makes a casual code crypt.

 Added in a file cache server, which is simplistic.
 It does not handle file permissions.
 Thus can be used to generate cache files from code which generates them.
+It allows concatenation of many files, and needs therefore a function array with one function to generate each file.
+There is a common object passed, which should have all the .tags needed for all the functions.

 TODO
 ====